 Is your employer branding strategy stuck in the “occasional-blog-post-if-someone-has-time” rut?
 If so, it’s time to get on board the fast-moving employer branding train.
 Many companies have discovered the benefits of investing in their employer branding story.
 So how do you get started?

-We’ve compiled a list of eight companies that created stellar employer brand content to give you inspiration.
-These highlights demonstrate how storytelling can be used to inspire and engage job candidates as part of your employer brand.
+We’ve compiled a list of eight companies that created stellar employer branding content.
+These highlights demonstrate how storytelling can be used to inspire and engage job candidates.

 By featuring real employees with real-life messages, these companies enable job seekers to imagine themselves in the role.
-These inspiring ideas and techniques can help you formulate an employer branding strategy that will resonate with job seekers, employees, and consumers.
+These inspiring ideas and techniques can help you formulate a branding strategy that will resonate with job seekers, employees, and consumers.

 1. General Electric: Millie Dresselhaus Video